Employer Information

 - Use evidence, guidelines and audit to benefit patient care

-Main duties of the placement The F1 will take part in the daily morning ward round on MSS and undertake tasks generated therein, and be responsible for patients within their ward area.
+The F1 resident will take part in the daily morning ward round on MSS / MAU and undertake tasks generated therein, and be responsible for patients within their ward area.
 They will be part of the on call medical rota as all F1s will do during their medical rotations.
 This will cover a variety of shifts and be part of the medical crash team on some on call shifts.

 At night they will review and manage patients throughout the hospital on request, liaising with colleagues where appropriate.
 They are expected to attend the structured teaching programme provided by Acute Medicine on Tuesday lunchtimes and the F1 teaching program on Wednesday lunchtimes.